microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 You will need to add the **DICOM Data Owner** role for yourself (i.e., your username in Azure) as well as for the Postman service client that you created in Challenge-01 ([documentation available here](https://docs.microsoft.com/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service)).

 When finished setting up the Azure role assignment for yourself and your Postman service client, you must generate an access token.
-Listed below are several methods of generating an access token.
-Choose the one that works best for you.
+Listed below are several ways to accomplish this.
+Choose the method that works best for you.
 - Create a new Postman environment and use it to generate a token.
   - Use the images in the [hints](./hints) folder if you need help.
 - Use an [Azure PowerShell](https://docs.microsoft.com/azure/healthcare-apis/get-access-token?tabs=azure-powershell#obtain-and-use-an-access-token-for-the-dicom-service) command.